RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 💬 **Description:**

-As a new user join a Rocket.Chat server there is not much guidance on what to do or where to go.
+As a new user joins a Rocket.Chat server there is not much guidance on what to do or where to go.

 Right now, the only mechanism is a passive landing page that may display resources for each grouping (persona) of users.